mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 Law in Nebelthorn is highly subjective and based on social class.
 It protects the upper echelons of society first and foremost, and then those who support them such as law enforcement and civic officials.
-Outsiders such as offworlders or those from non-favoured neighboring states are actively legislated against, making Nebelthorn one of the most hazardous areas of Ruie to visit.
+Outsiders such as offworlders or those from non-favored neighboring states are actively legislated against, making Nebelthorn one of the most hazardous areas of Ruie to visit.
 Ample information is available at the starport about which states are friendly to Travellers, which are neutral